R-C0DE/Tic-Tac-Toe-pygame-android/README.md

 - Clone the files by : `https://github.com/ConfusedOwl/Tic-Tac-Toe_android_pygame/`
 - You can also download the zip file for the code files
 - Run main.py to play the game.

+##To Run in android

+- Download pydroid 3 in your device.
+- Run main.py to play the game.